-Princ iples & Recommendations Reference Comply 4 Safeguard the integrity of corporate reports Yes 4.1 The board of a listed entity should: a. have an audit committee which: has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and is chaired by an independent director, who is not the chair of the board, and disclose: ii. the charter of the committee; the relevant qualifications and experience of the members of the committee; and in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b. if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its financial reporting.
+Princi ples and Recommendations Reference Comply 3.0 Instil a culture of acting lawfully, ethically and responsibly Yes 3.1 A listed entity should articulate and disclose its values.
+5.1 Yes 3.2 A listed entity should: a. have and disclose a code of conduct for its directors, senior executives and employees; and b. ensure that the board or a committee of the board is informed of any material breaches of that code.
+5.2 Board Charter Code of Conduct Yes 3.3 A listed entity should: a. have and disclose a whistleblower policy; and b. ensure that the board or a committee of the board is informed of any material incidents reported under that policy.
+5.4 Whistleblower Policy Yes 3.4 A listed entity should: a. have and disclose an anti-bribery and corruption policy; and b. ensure that the board or a committee of the board is informed of any material breaches of that policy.
+5.3 Anti-Bribery, Fraud and Corruption Policy Yes 4.0 Safeguard the integrity of corporate reports Yes 4.1 The board of a listed entity should: a. have an audit committee which: 1. has at least three members, all of whom are non-executive directors and a majority of whom are independent directors; and 2. is chaired by an independent director, who is not the chair of the board, and disclose: 3. the charter of the committee; 4. the relevant qualifications and experience of the members of the committee; and 5. in relation to each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or b. if it does not have an audit committee, disclose that fact and the processes it employs that independently verify and safeguard the integrity of its financial reporting.
 2.9, 3 Audit Committee Charter Annual Report Yes 4.2 The board of a listed entity should, before it approves the entity's financial statements for a financial period, receive from its CEO and CFO a declaration that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
 6.5 Yes 4.3 A listed entity should disclose its process to verify the integrity of any periodic corporate report it releases to the market that is not audited or reviewed by an external auditor.
-6.5 Yes 5 Make timely and balanced disclosure Yes 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
-7.1 Yes 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after that have been made.
+6.5 Yes 5.0 Make timely and balanced disclosure Yes 5.1 A listed entity should have and disclose a written policy for complying with its continuous disclosure obligations under listing rule 3.1.
+7.1 Yes 5.2 A listed entity should ensure that its board receives copies of all material market announcements promptly after they have been made.
 7.1 Yes 5.3 A listed entity that gives a new and substantive investor or analyst presentation should release a copy of the presentation materials on the ASX market announcement platform ahead of the presentation.
-7.1, 7.2 Continuous Disclosure Policy Yes 6 Respect the rights of security holders Yes 6.1 A listed entity should provide information about itself and its governance to investors via its website.
-7 Yes 6.2 A listed entity should design and implement an investor relations program to facilitate effective two-way communication with investors.
-7 Yes 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of security holders.
-7 Yes 6.4 A listed entity should ensure that all substantive resolutions at a meeting of securityholders are decided by poll rather than by a show of hands.
-7.3 Yes 6.5 A listed entity should give security holders the option to receive communications from, and send communications to, the entity and its security registry electronically.
-7.2 Yes
+7.1, 7.2 Continuous Disclosure Policy Yes